Advi23/Artistry/docs/User Selection Process.md

 Finally, the **compileArtworks** method ties everything together, taking in the **UserSelection** object I referred to at the beginning and generating an ArrayList of 5 randomized artworks based on the user's specifications.
 This is done by looping through the **values** of the UserSelection TreeMap and inputting each filter into the **fetchArtwork -> generateArtwork** pipeline before adding the final **Artwork** object into the **artworkList** ArrayList.

 However, since this whole process is dependent on the filters in the UserSelection object, what happens when a user chooses less than 5 filters?
-The program is still expected to return 5 artworks, so
+The program is still expected to return 5 artworks, so it randomly selects another filter from the **filters** TreeMap until 5 works are reached.

+At this point, we are left with an ArrayList of the user's artworks, and the description of how this data is displayed in the Main Screen is in another doc.